ausiddiqui/dsp/statistics/5-1-blue_men.md

 [Think Stats Chapter 5 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2006.html#toc50) (blue men)

-In the BRFSS (see Section 5.4), the distribution of heights is roughly normal with parameters = 178 cm and = 7:7 cm for men, and = 163 cm and = 7:3 cm for women.
+In the BRFSS (see Section 5.4), the distribution of heights is roughly normal with parameters mu = 178 cm and sigma = 7:7 cm for men, and mu = 163 cm and sigma = 7:3 cm for women.

 In order to join Blue Man Group, you have to be male between 5'10" and 6'1" (see http://bluemancasting.com).
 What percentage of the U.S. male population is in this range?
 Hint: use scipy.stats.norm.cdf.